Stanford prison experiment: Critiques of scientific validity

-In 2020, Dutch historian Rutger Bregman claimed the experiment to be dubious.
-He states that the guards were urged to act aggressively towards the prisoners.
-In his book Humankind: A Hopeful History, he is of the opinion that in similar experiments, researchers intentionally created hostility between groups and then interpreted the findings to suit their needs.
+In 2020, Dutch historian Rutger Bregman claimed that the experiment was suspect.
+In his book Humankind: A Hopeful History he suggests that the guards were urged to act aggressively towards the prisoners.
+He argues that researchers in similar experiments intentionally created hostility between groups and then interpreted the findings to suit their needs.

 Participant guard David Eshelman acknowledged that his theater background lent itself well to his role as guard, that he purposely thought of new ways to demean the prisoners – on one shift, Eshelman instructed the prisoners to simulate sodomy.
 Zimbardo has responded to this argument by stating that other guards acted similarly or engaged with Eshelman in the treatment of prisoners.
 While it is possible that one guard adopted his behavior from a movie (Eshelman identified with the warden in Cool Hand Luke), others did not.
 Also, guards on a different shift than Eshelman exacted similar acts of emotional and mental brutality.
-Zimbardo further argues that the behaviors of the participant guards were not unlike those of real-world prison atrocities or the actions taken by American soldiers in the Abu Ghraib prison.
+Zimbardo further argues that the behaviors of the participant guards were not unlike those of real-world prison atrocities or the torture and abuse of prisoners by American soldiers at Abu Ghraib.
 Most of the guards have stated since the SPE that they were intentionally acting.

 The BBC prison study has indicated the importance of direction, of the form displayed by Zimbardo when briefing guards in the Stanford experiment, in the emergence of tyranny.